ROTH IRAs vs. TRADITIONAL IRAs

 Roth IRAs and Traditional IRAs have the same annual contribution limits.
 This year (2020) the limit is $6,000 per person.
 If you are over 50 you can put in an extra $1,000, for a total of $7,000.
 The IRS usually increases the limits each year.

 Note, the limit is across the board for all IRAs.
 You cannot contribute $6,000 to a Traditional IRA and $6,000 to a Roth IRA the same year.
-You are allowed to contribute to both, it’s just that the total cannot be more than $6,000.
+You are allowed to contribute to both, it’s just that the combined total across all IRAs cannot be more than $6,000 (or $7,000 if over 50).

 Reach out for an IRA analysis